 A department may make appropriate changes to the duties of a position as deemed necessary or required.
 Changes to the duties of a position may or may not have an impact on the position’s classification.
-When redistributing or assigning new duties to a position, particularly for an employee who has been in the position for six months or less, supervisors/managers should first consult a classification specialist in Classification and Salary Administration at (217) 333-2136.
+When redistributing or assigning new duties to a position, particularly for an employee who has been in the position for six months or less, supervisors/managers should first consult a classification specialist in Classification & Compensation at (217) 333-2136.
 (See also Reclassification/Reallocation of Existing Positions)

 What is the difference between a reclassification and a reallocation?

 If the position is determined to be at a higher level in the same promotional line, the position is reclassified.
 If a position is determined to belong to another classification which is part of a different promotional line, or to a classification which is not a part of a promotional line, the position is reallocated.

 A request for a position audit begins with updating the position description to accurately reflect the current duties and responsibilities designated and being performed; and obtaining both the incumbent and supervisor signatures.
 (See also Position Description Format Instructions and University Policy and Rules 3.01)